yiwen-luo/After-Work-Ride-Pattern/README.md

 	- Makefile is for easier deploy of application. `make clean` could be used to clear uncorrelated files.
 I define `make` for different functionality, either `main.py` for testing of data retrieving, or `plot.py` for getting analyzed information necessary for further testing.
 - `main.py`
 	- `main.py` is used to retrieve data from uber api to get uber surge multiplier information.
 Then the data are stored into DynamoDB in the format of `{name, time, surge_multiplier, lat, lon}`. `name` means company name. `lat` and `lon` represented latitude and longitude of the company's main entrance.
 These information are specified in the `location.json` file. `surge_multiplier` is the current surge multiplier around the location that we are interested.
 It has an infinite loop to retrieve uber api.
 One could just type `python main.py` or in AWS, type `nohup python main.py &`.
 AWS trigger could be used to detect exceptions.
 - We use a small nodejs tool to export the DynamoDB data into a csv file, rather than the original AWS export function pipeline.
 The command is: `node dynamoDBtoCSV.js -t [db name] > output.csv`.
+Further usage could be checked via Github repository.
+[7]
 - `plot.py`
 	- `plot.py` read the csv data file and analyzed the averaged surge multiplier information for further use.
 It stored the favored surge information from noon to midnight to a local tsv file, for the use to plot Google charts.
 The stored data format could be checked by taking look at the `data.tsv` file.
 Usage is `python plot.py`.
 - `database.py`